Affiliate Disclosure

 3. Be Seen: USB-Rechargeable Bike Lights

-Daytime flash helps in traffic; steady beam for early mornings and dusk.
-Rechargeable sets are simple and reliable.
+Daytime flash for traffic; steady beam for dawn/dusk.
+Simple and reliable.

 See rechargeable light sets